Ata-ul-Haye Nasir, Al Hakam

 “Sheikh Abdullah, Bakshi Ghulam Muhammad and Abdul Majid Qarshi of Jammu many times expressed their thanks to Mirza Bashiruddin[ra] for his great help to the Kashmiri cause and hoped he would continue his financial support after the immediate crisis was finished, which according to Sheikh Muhammad Ahmed Mazhar he did.”
 (The Kashmir of Sheikh Muhammad Abdullah, Ferozsons Pvt.
 Ltd, Lahore, 1986, pp. 10-11 and 16)

-Ahrar’s focus and emphasis were completely on their opposition to Ahmadiyyat.
+It was unfortunate that the Ahrar’s focus and emphasis was completely on their opposition to Ahmadiyyat.
 (Encyclopedia Pakistanica, Al Faisal, Lahore, p.
 164)

 ‘Endure these trials with patience’: Hazrat Musleh-e-Maud’sra advice to Ahmadis